-Baba Dochia (The Old Dochia) is a legendary figure in a Romanian folklore.
-Once upon a time, in a terrible winter day, Baba Dochia gave to her beautiful step-daughter a soiled coat asking her to wash it at the river until it becomes white as snow.
-The girl tried to wash it in the frozen waters of the river, but as she washes it, the coat became darker and darker.
-Suddenly, out of nowhere, a man, named Martisor, came close to her and asked her why she was crying.
-He offered her a red and white flower, and told her to wash again the coat, putting the flower in the water.
+Baba Dochia (The Old Dochia) is a legendary figure in Romanian folklore.
+Once upon a time, on a terrible winter day, Baba Dochia gave her beautiful stepdaughter a soiled coat asking her to wash it at the river until it became white as snow.
+The girl tried to wash it in the frozen waters of the river, but as she washed it, the coat became darker and darker.
+Suddenly, out of nowhere, a man named Martisor came close and asked her why she was crying.
+He offered her a red and white flower and told her to rewash the coat, putting the flower in the water.
 And, magically, the coat turned white and bright.
 When she arrived home, Baba Dochia couldn’t believe her eyes.
-She saw the flower in the girl’s hair and asked her “Where did you have it from?
+She saw the flower in the girl’s hair and asked, “Where did you have it from?
 It’s still winter!”

 Having thought the spring had already come, Baba Dochia took her sheep and went to the mountain.
-She took also her twelve coats.
-On the way, the weather was sunny and beautiful, so she got off the coats she was wearing.
+She also took her twelve coats.
+On the way, the weather was sunny and beautiful, so she got off the coat she was wearing.
 But in the end, she was caught by the drizzle and bad weather.
-When she reached the peak, she met Martisor: “Do you see now how bad it’s staying in this weather, in the cold and drizzle?
-So why did you force your daughter to wash the clothes on the river on a weather like this?”
+When she reached the peak, she met Martisor: “Do you see how bad it’s staying in this weather, in the cold and drizzle?
+So why did you force your daughter to wash the clothes on the river in weather like this?”
 Then he disappeared.
 The old lady and the sheep got frozen and then turned into stones.
-You can see those stone formations even today, on Bucegi Mountains plateau.
+You can see those stone formations even today on the Bucegi Mountains plateau.

-Since then, red and white symbolize the struggle between good and evil, between winter and spring.
+Since then, red and white symbolize the struggle between good and evil and between winter and spring.